 Is Bleach Safe for Cleaning Mold in My Carpet Cleaner?

 Generally, bleach is not recommended for cleaning mold from portable carpet cleaners.
 Bleach can be too harsh for some plastic components, potentially causing damage or discoloration.
-Furthermore, bleach does not effectively penetrate porous surfaces where mold roots deeply, making natural alternatives like white vinegar often more effective without the corrosive risks or harmful fumes.
+Bleach does not effectively penetrate porous surfaces where mold roots deeply, making natural alternatives like white vinegar often more effective without the corrosive risks or harmful fumes.

 How Often Should I Clean My Portable Carpet Cleaner to Prevent Mold?